alicemunsal/dohex/DoHex2.md

 > - Solving problems you probably don't have creates more problems you definitely do.
 > - There is no ideal, abstract solution to the problem.

-Software developers try to create abstract model of the problem by focusing on entities and their relationships as taught in school and tend to ignore data.
+Software developers try to create abstract model of the problem domain by focusing on entities and their relationships as taught in school and tend to ignore data.
 If we want to create meaningful solutions, we need to understand problem first,

 Immutable data types